Vespri/Case-Study-POLINES/README.md

 # Case-Study (POLINES)
 This is my first website, it's about new student registration.
 POLINES using PHP 4 so well for PHP 5 might not running well from Back End.
+For this website i didn't use any back end framework back then. 🙏

 # Screenshot